neil-edelman/boxes/readme.md

 The source files are `UTF-8`.

-The documented parameters are preprocessor macros defined before including the file `#define`, and they are generally undefined before the box is complete automatically.
-See the project's `test` section for examples.
+The documented parameters are preprocessor macros defined before including the file, and they are generally undefined automatically before the box is complete.
+(Except one can include traits by including the expect trait define and re-including.)
+See each project's `test` section for examples.

 ## License ##